Spring Boot and Content Negotiation - XML and JSON Representations

 • Content-Type

-Content-Type indicates the content type of the body of the request.
+The Content-Type header specifies the content type of the request’s body.

 Image